Esri/jsapi-resources/esm-samples/rollup/README.md

 ## Experimental

 In `rollup.config.prod.js`, you can try fine tuning the [`output.experimentalMinChunkSize`](https://rollupjs.org/configuration-options/#output-experimentalminchunksize).
-Using a setting of `100_000` with this sample resulted in a roughly 17% reduction in the number of `.js` files requested.
+Using a setting of `100_000` with this sample resulted in approximately 57% reduction in the number of `.js` files requested.
+There was also an increase in total `.js` loaded of approximately 230 KB.
 Depending on your application and other environment factors such as internet download speeds, this may result in a slight decrease in loading time.